Bayesian inference on Cox regression models using catalytic prior distributions: Simulation study

-where $\ell^{(\text {test})}({\boldsymbol{\beta}})$ is the log partial likelihood based on the test dataset.
-Smaller values of this predictive deviance indicate more accurate predictions.

-In addition, we also evaluate the performance of Bayesian credible intervals for $\boldsymbol{\beta}$ using coverage rates and averaged widths.
-A credible interval for each coefficient is obtained by the $2.5\%$ and $97.5\%$ quantiles of the respective marginal posterior distribution.
-We use the confidence intervals derived based on the asymptotic normality of MPLE \cite{andersen1982cox} as a baseline for the purpose of comparison.
+In addition, the performance of Bayesian credible intervals for coordinates of $\boldsymbol{\beta}$ is assessed through coverage rates and average widths.
+Each interval is constructed using the $2.5\%$ and $97.5\%$ quantiles of the marginal posterior.
+For comparison, confidence intervals based on the asymptotic normality of MPLE, as described in Andersen (1982), serve as the baseline.